+This splinter removal hack is complete genius especially when it comes to kids.
 It’s never fun when your child gets a splinter.
 There’s always much drama, especially when it comes time for removal.

 One mom, Claire Bullen-Jones, shared an amazing hack to make splinter removal much easier and I can’t believe I haven’t ever heard of this idea before.

 She recommends using the syringe that comes with baby acetaminophen or ibuprofen, the ones that have a mostly flat top.

 Press the top of the syringe against the cut and quickly pull the plunger out.
 Make sure it’s a quick motion in order to get the sliver to dislodge!

 For deeper slivers, Bullen-Jones recommends you might need to repeat the process a couple of times.